cea-hpc/modules/doc/source/design/extra-match-search.rst

 procedures relying on ``getModules`` will then benefit from this extra process without a change.

+Extra match search is done right after *phase 3: elaborate directory content with default element selection*.
+At this stage:

+* symbolic versions, aliases and virtual modules are known
+* dynamically hidden or expired elements have been filtered
+* automatically defined symbols are set
+* initial directory content and their default version are set

-Extra match search is done right after *phase 2: filter-out dynamically hidden or expired elements*.
-This way the subsequent phases that defines defaults, directory content and no-indepth mode does not need to be updated and will apply on the extra match search result.
+This way the subsequent phases that filters result based on name and version search query, adjusts directory content and no-indepth mode does not need to be updated and will apply on the extra match search result.

-As extra match search is performed after *phase 2*, search operation will only applies on result obtained from traditional lookup.
+As extra match search is performed after *phase 3*, search operation will only applies on result obtained from traditional lookup.

 Extra match search will only be performed if search query requires it.
 It will